poac-dev/poac/README.md

 ## License

-Poac is licensed under the terms of the Apache License version 2.0.
+Cabin is licensed under the terms of the Apache License version 2.0.

 See [LICENSE](LICENSE) for details.